 I remember Googling a lot.
 And everything just seemed a bit complicated.
 But when I came across Work the World it all seemed so simple.

-Back when I travelled it was quite pricey, but I was so willing to pay for such a service and opportunity that was so well recognised.
-I read loads of reviews and it just felt so exciting, to be honest.
+Although the trip was pretty pricey, I was willing to pay for such a well-recognised service and opportunity.
+I read loads of reviews, and honestly, it felt so exciting.

 Was there anything that worried you about going overseas for your placement?

 I think my parents were more worried about it than me.
 I couldn’t wait to get out there.
-I still remember packing my bag and having a Chinese the night before with one of the girls I was travelling with because we lived together at the time.
-And then we headed off to the airport and our parents came and we all had breakfast together.
+I still remember packing my bag and having a Chinese the night before with one of the girls I was travelling with because we lived together then.
+And then we headed off to the airport, and our parents came, and we all had breakfast together.

 Nothing scared me.
-I’m quite an adventurous person, so the thought of going on such a trip, I just saw it as a big adventure.
-It was so exciting – I was on a massive high.
+I’m quite adventurous, so the thought of going on such a trip was exciting—I was on a massive high.

-I know it was ten years ago now, but can you remember what your first 24 hours were like once you landed in Ghana?
+I know it was ten years ago, but can you remember your first 24 hours once you landed in Ghana?

-I remember driving through the village in a taxi with all of our luggage and pulling up to the house.
-I remember the friendly security team waving like crazy at us as we went through the huge gates.
+I remember driving through the village in a taxi and pulling up to the house with all our luggage.
+The friendly security team waved like crazy at us as we went through the enormous gates.
 It was a beautiful house.

-The three of us were sharing a room and I remember bickering about who was going to sleep where.
+The three of us shared a room, and I remember bickering about who would sleep and where.
 I loved our room and the whole Work the World team out there.
-There was such a nice family vibe to the whole place.
-There were a few people already there and we all got on instantly and had dinner together because we were fortunate enough to be cooked for.
+There was such a lovely family vibe to the whole place.
+A few people were there, and we all got on instantly.
+Wenner together because we were fortunate enough to be cooked for.

 And what about your hospital placement – what departments did you spend your time in?

-Because I’m paediatric trained, and we were able to rotate through different departments, I spent half my time on the paediatric ward and half my time on the neonatal ward, with a few days in the maternity department so I could see labour.
+Because I was trained in paediatrics and we rotated different departments, I spent half my time in the paediatric and half my time in the neonatal ward, with a few days in the maternity department, so I colour.

-However, I got malaria and this took some time out of my placement.
-But, it didn’t dampen my spirits!
+However, I got malaria, which took some time out of my placement.
+But it didn’t dampen my spirits!
 It led to some great things for me… I’ll tell you all about that later.

 Wow, that sounds intriguing.
-But, just to go back to your placement – can you remember what the day-to-day was like in the hospital?
+But, to return to your placement – can you remember what the day-to-day was like in the hospital?

-Because we also lived with medical students in the Work the World house (which was amazing and such a great support), we’d all share a taxi to the hospital, and then we’d go off to different wards for the day.
+Because we also lived with medical students in the Work the World house (which was terrific support), we’d all share a taxi to the hospital and then go off to different wards for the day.

 We’d turn up on the ward, and when I was in paediatrics, I’d join in with the ward round with the doctors.
 This took up a lot of the day.

-I’d chat with the nurses and the Ghanaian student nurses to see what they did and how their training differed from ours.
-It was a great opportunity to exchange knowledge and learn from one another – we’d ask to see how they did things, and then they’d ask to see how we would do it back home.
+I chatted with the nurses and the Ghanaian student nurses to learn about their work and how their training differed from ours.
+This was an excellent opportunity to exchange knowledge and learn from one another.
+We asked how they did things, and then they asked how we would do it back home.

-It was challenging at first to see a different way of nursing because I was young and so used to the NHS way of doing things, but it was important to accept that people do things differently, and you had to be mindful of different capabilities and what the hospital was capable of doing too.
+It was initially challenging to see a different way of nursing because I was young, and so used to the NHS way of doing things.
+Still, it was essential to accept that people do things differently, and you had to be mindful of different capabilities and what the hospital could do.
+Too.

-That was often how the day would go.
-Then we’d all meet up again later to have a drink at the swimming pool or go down to the beach.
+That was often how the day went.
+Then, we’d all meet again later to have a drink at the swimming pool or go to the beach.

 We needed to have a good work-life balance.
-We would talk about what had happened during the day at the hospital and chat about the different ways of coping – it was nice having that unofficial debrief every day.
+We would talk about what had happened during the day at the hospital and discuss different coping methods—it was nice having that unofficial debrief every day.

-So, you found living with other students in the Work the World house beneficial then?
+So, did you find living with other students in the Work the World house beneficial then?

 I couldn’t have done it without the others in the house.
-I made such good friends with everyone and every night we’d play games together or have a drink and chat together at the weekly BBQ nights.
+I made such good friends with everyone, and every night, we’d play games together, have a drink, and chat at the weekly BBQ nights.

 Everyone was such a laugh.
 I still speak to them ten years later.
-We try and meet up now and again, but it’s more difficult these days.
+We try to meet occasionally, but it’s more complicated.
 I made long-lasting friendships – it made the whole experience.
-On the weekends we’d all go away together, body boarding or camping.
+We’d all go away together on the weekends, body boarding or camping.
 It was amazing.

 Did you face any challenging situations while you were there?

 The death rate was hard to accept for me.
-But in Ghana, they just didn’t have the equipment to deal with some emergencies.
-A child would stop breathing but there wasn’t much that could be done.
+But Ghana didn’t have the equipment to deal with some emergencies.
+A child would stop breathing, but not much could be done.
 They would manually resuscitate them, but eventually, it wouldn’t be enough.

-If you look at resuscitation statistics in the UK the chances of survival are slim, and that's with all the technology and equipment.
+If you look at resuscitation statistics in the UK, the chances of survival are slim, and that's true with all the technology and equipment.
 If there was a newborn in Ghana who had stopped breathing in an incubator that doesn’t work – there’s nothing you can do about it.
 That was hard to accept and not get too emotional about.
-That was a big challenge for all of us actually, that particular child.
+That was a big challenge for all of us, that particular child.

 Do you think experiences like that changed your approach to the rest of your nursing career?